top of page

 About us

 Coalescion is a 501(c)(3) nonprofit organization based in Alexandria, Virginia whose vision is sustainable human survival, security, and thrivability.
-Coalescion works toward that vision by advancing and operationalizing human security literacy, representation, outcomes, and stakeholder interaction models according to four mission pillars: I. Research and Analysis, II.
-Engagement, III.
-Education and Training, and IV.
-Advocacy.
+Coalescion works toward that vision by advancing and operationalizing human security literacy, representation, outcomes, and stakeholder interaction models according to four mission pillars:

-Driven by the belief that humanity cannot (co)exist on good ideas alone, Coalescion specializes in operationalizing outcomes as the necessary “precursor” to achieving genuinely sustainable solutions.
+Driven by the belief that humanity cannot (co)exist on good ideas alone, Coalescion specializes in operationalizing outcomes as the necessary “precursor” to achieving genuinely sustainable human solutions.

 Our Vision